 5) Ask for help.
 Giving and receiving help builds connection among all involved.
 Each of my sons helped me out recently.
 I asked David, who’s a chef, for his ideas on an interesting recipe that would use a head of cauliflower that wasn’t going to hold up much longer.
-He gave me a great idea.
+He gave me a great idea!
 Stephen is an audio engineer.
-When we talked yesterday, he listened to me talk about some struggles with a current project and offered some great suggestions.
+When we talked yesterday, he listened to what I said about some struggles with a current project and offered some great suggestions.
 I was grateful to receive their help.

 We Need Each Other More Than Ever

-We’re dealing not only with a novel corona virus, we’re also in the midst of an unprecedented disruption of the world as we knew it just weeks (or depending on your part of the world) months ago.
-It’s the kind of thing we’d usually weather with the comfort and support of those in our social circles.
+We’re dealing not only with a novel corona virus, we’re also in the midst of an unprecedented disruption of the world as we knew it just weeks or months ago, depending on where you live.
+It’s the kind of thing we’d usually handle by seeking the comfort and support of those in our social circles.
 That comfort is largely unavailable right now.

-Right now, and possibly for quite a while longer, our face-to-face contacts are limited to what New Zealanders call “our bubble,” those who are in our households and nearby close family members.
+Our face-to-face contacts are limited to what New Zealanders call “our bubble,” those n our households and selected nearby close family members.
 But our creativity isn’t limited.
 We can keep finding ways to maintain the connections so important to our health and well-being.